 Your new favorite scientists hail from Israel at the Weizmann Institute, and they are led by Professor Eran Segal.
 They reached the very agreeable conclusion after monitoring the rise of blood sugar levels among 800 different people who consumed identical meals.
 They also tracked their physical activity, sleep habits, and bathroom activity.

-The result?
-One person can eat French fries to their heart's content, and not feel any negative effects.
+Yes, these were the findings of the study.
+In theory, one person can eat French fries to their heart's content, and not feel any negative effects.
 Too good to be true?
 One participant’s blood sugar levels spiked after eating bananas but not after eating cookies, while another participant experienced the opposite reaction.
 Other participants experienced a glucose spike after eating sushi, but not after eating ice-cream, and vice versa.

 Mind boggling, right?
 Reasons people might experience different reactions to food include their genetic makeup, lifestyle, and their microbiome, an ecosystem of bacteria that triggers a response to food.
 This suggests that diets built to control blood sugar, therefore curbing diabetes and obesity, should be individually tailored.